A letter to you from Sarah Dion Brooks:

 - Sarah Dion Brooks

-For more details on her life, feel free to visit her blog where she shares the meaning behind the songs she has written as well as what drives her to do what she does.
+For more details on her life, feel free to visit her blog where she shares the meaning behind some of the songs she has written as well as what drives her to do what she does.